 Where will you be going on vacation with your family next year?
 Where are the closest playgrounds so you can take your kids outside to play after work or school?
 What about daycare centers – where are they and how far away from home would they need to be so that their parents could pick them up after work or classes?
 Would your children attend public or private schools?
 How difficult is it to get into these schools and what are their grading systems?

 5. What Type of Religion and Culture Will You Encounter?

 What kind of religious facilities do you need to attend regularly?
-Is there a temple, church or mosque nearby where you’ll attend services every week or month?
+Is there a temple or a church where you can attend services every week or month?
+Or a mosque nearby where you can perform the daily prayer times?
 What type of clothing should be worn in these places?
 Are there any dietary restrictions that will need to be observed when eating at friends’ houses, in restaurants or when shopping for groceries?
 What about cultural events unique to your city – are there museums unique to your culture (Spanish, Russian, Native American) that people in the area enjoy attending on the weekends or monthly?
 It would also be wise to find out if English is commonly spoken in this city.
 Ask yourself – will I fit in with the other people who live here?

 6. What are The Entertainment Options Available to Me?